DefectDojo/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 ### Do not parse CVSS by hand (vector, score or severity)

 Data can have `CVSS` vectors or scores.
 Don't try to write your own CVSS score algorithm.
-For parser, we rely in module `cvss`.
+For parser, we rely on module `cvss`.

 It's easy to use and will make the parser aligned with the rest of the code.